 The traditional wait-until-the-end approach to laboratory billing worked just fine when laboratories were more profitable, and margins were high enough to offset the denials and the write-offs that accompany this back-end model.
-But downward market trends and shrinking margins are forcing labs to consider a new model - one that connects the laboratory information system and the revenue cycle management workflows onto one common database, one that produces end-to-end data integrity, and one that gives them a headstart on the billing process.
+But downward market trends and shrinking margins are forcing labs to consider a new model - one that connects the laboratory information system and the revenue cycle management workflows onto one common database, one that produces end-to-end data integrity, and one that gives them a headstart on laboratory billing services.

-Bridging the Laboratory Billing System Gap Between LIS and RCM
+Laboratory Medical Billing Solutions that Bridge the Gap Between LIS and RCM Systems

 Still, in its early stages, a much-needed paradigm shift within the laboratory industry has begun.
 The old and disconnected back-end billing process is being replaced with a new connected one that enables labs to begin the billing cycle as the order is received.
 This new laboratory billing system model is supported by innovative tools that optimize cash collection and protect laboratories from reimbursement cuts, fast-changing payer requirements, growing patient responsibility for healthcare costs, and other external threats.

 Laboratory Billing Software that Integrates LIS & RCM Ecosystems